Azure/azure-sdk-for-js/sdk/storage/storage-file-share/README.md

 #### Special bundling notes for IE11

-Currently only `Parcel` and `Rollup` work well with Storage client libraries.
+Currently only `Parcel` and `Rollup` work well with Storage client libraries for IE11.

 If `Parcel` is used  then no further work is needed.
-Otherwise, an additional step is needed to transform the bundled output to the format that IE11 supports:
+If using Rollup, an additional step is needed to transform the bundled output to the format that IE11 supports.

-(Assuming `bundled-output.js` is the result from `Rollup`.)
+Assuming `bundled-output.js` is the result from `Rollup`:

 ```bash
 tsc --allowJS --target es5 bundled-output.js --outfile final-output.js